slantis/revit-logos/README.md

 # What is this?
-.ico files so you can change your Revit icons.
-Why?
-Because all Revit Versions share the same desktop icon and you don't want to mix up.
+This set of .ico files allows you to modify your Revit icons.
+Why is this useful?
+Because all versions of Revit have the same desktop icon, and using this set is an easy way to avoid mixing them up.
 ![image](https://user-images.githubusercontent.com/64084827/161807795-3d8fc9d6-ab7a-478a-afc9-15e43f286f31.png)

 # AUTHORS